Faiaz98/taskly/Readme.md

 # Taskly - Real-Time Collaborative Task Manager

 Taskly is a modern, minimalist task management web app build with React, TypeScript, Vite and TailwindCSS, featuring real-time sync using AirState.
+Taskly isn’t just a static to-do app — it’s a dynamic real-time collaboration space powered by AirState.
+Each user automatically gets their own unique workspace channel, generated from the app URL.

 It's mainly designed to demonstrate how lightweight yet powerful frontend architechture can handle multi-device state sync seamlessly.